gradle/gradle/design-docs/publication-model.md

 ## Disabling transitive dependencies on a module results in wildcard exclusion in generated POM

+This is [Gradle-1571](https://issues.gradle.org/browse/GRADLE-1574).
 Maven added support for [excluding all transitive dependencies](https://issues.apache.org/jira/browse/MNG-2315) in Maven3 via wildcard excludes.
 Gradle should map `transitive = false` to a transitive exclude which Maven will interpret with the same behavior.

 Given the following build script: